 How can I volunteer my time at your clinic?

-Not all community cats may not prefer the comforts of living indoors, but they still deserve the best care we can give them.
+Not all community cats prefer the comforts of living indoors, but they still deserve the best care we can give them.
 One of the best ways to help is to spay/neuter the cats and return them to their outdoor homes.
 Fewer kittens will be born outdoors and studies show that cats live longer when not constantly mating.
-Visit our Community Cats Project and Trap-Neuter-Return pages for more information.
+Visit our Community Cats Program and Trap-Neuter-Return pages for more information.